 Revisiting Katong Laksa

-Several days later, I wanted to try Janggut Laksa, also known as the original Katong Laksa, a dish synonymous with Singapore's food culture.
+Several days later, I wanted to try Janggut Laksa, also known as the original Katong Laksa, a dish synonymous with Singapore’s food culture.
+Here in Australia, many chefs tried, in vain, to leverage the fame of Katong Laksa into an Australian interpretation.
+Myself included.

 As someone who sold laksa in Adelaide for five years, I was eager to revisit this iconic dish.